Finite-Time Error Bounds for Distributed Linear Stochastic Approximation: Push-SA

-\begin{remark} It is worth mentioning that our novel approach for analyzing push-SA can be used to establish a better convergence rate for the push-subgradient algorithm in \cite{nedic}, which is currently under preparation \cite{yixuanpush}. $\Box$ \end{remark}
+\begin{remark} It is worth mentioning that the approach for analyzing push-SA here can be leveraged to establish a better convergence rate for the subgradient-push algorithm proposed in \cite{nedic}; see a much more comprehensive development of the novel push-sum based analysis tool and its application in analyzing subgradient-push in \cite{yixuanpush}. $\Box$ \end{remark}